Weak Signal Asymptotics for Sequentially Randomized Experiments: Introduction

-More recently, however, there has also been growing interest in using sequential experiments for high-stakes applications where the behavior of any learning algorithm is likely to be constantly scrutinized by a large research team: \citet{athey2021increasing} discuss the use of sequential experiments for learning better public health interventions, \citet{caria2020adaptive} deploy them for targeting job search assistance for refugees, and \citet{kasy2020adaptive} consider whom to test for an infectious disease in a setting where testing capacity is limited.
-In these applications where humans are likely to be closely monitoring and fine-tuning an adaptive experiment, it is valuable to be able to move past worst-case guarantees, and develop a more refined, instance-specific understanding of the stochastic behavior of adaptive experiments.
-In particular, it may be of interest to understand: \begin{itemize} \item How can we use domain specific knowledge to sharpen our understanding about how various sequential experiments would perform in practice? \item Beyond just the mean, what is the distribution of resource consumption and errors in an adaptive experiment? \item How does the behavior of adaptive experiments evolve over time, and what do sample paths of actions taken by adaptive experiments look like? \end{itemize} Available worst-case-focused formal results, however, do not provide sharp answers to these questions that would apply broadly to popular algorithms for adaptive experimentation, including the ones used in the studies cited above.
+More recently, however, there has been growing interest in settings where an agent performs a small number of high-stake sequential experiments: \citet{athey2021increasing} discuss the use of sequential experiments for learning better public health interventions, \citet{caria2020adaptive} deploy them for targeting job search assistance for refugees, and \citet{kasy2020adaptive} consider whom to test for an infectious disease in a setting where testing capacity is limited.
+In these applications where humans are likely to be closely monitoring and fine-tuning a small number of adaptive experiments, the relatively crude performance guarantees provided by worst-case analysis fall short in guiding the decision maker towards choosing the best policies.
+This gives rise to the need to develop a more refined, instance-specific understanding of the stochastic behavior of adaptive experiments.
+In particular, it would be of interest to understand: \begin{itemize} \item How to quantify the performance of an experiment in an instance-specific manner, that is, as a function of features of the environment in which the experiment is being conducted, such as gaps in mean rewards among different actions. \item Beyond just the mean, how to characterize the distributional properties of key performance measures of an adaptive experiment. \item How the behavior of adaptive experiments evolves over time, and what sample paths of actions taken by adaptive experiments look like. \end{itemize} Available worst-case-focused formal results, however, do not provide sharp answers to these questions that would apply broadly to popular algorithms for adaptive experimentation, including the ones used in the studies cited above.
 A central difficulty here is simply that sequential experiments induce intricate dependence patterns in the data that make sharp finite-sample analysis of their behavior exceedingly delicate.